JanMiksovsky/blog/posts/2026/03-15 Eleventy comparison.md

 ## Experiment setup

 You may have heard Eleventy described as simple.
-To evaluate that proposition, I set up the `eleventy-base-blog` template project which I take to be their recommended starting point for new Eleventy-based blogs.
+To evaluate that proposition, I set up the `eleventy-base-blog` template project, their recommended starting point for new Eleventy blogs.

-I built and studied the project until I felt I understood its construction, then ported the project to Origami:
+I studied the project until I felt I understood its construction, then ported it to Origami:

 * **Eleventy version:** [Source code](https://github.com/JanMiksovsky/eleventy-base-blog) and [Demo](https://original-eleventy-blog.netlify.app)
 * **Origami version:** [Source code](https://github.com/JanMiksovsky/origami-eleventy-blog) and [Demo](https://origami-eleventy-blog.netlify.app)

 Both demos are essentially the same, or as close as I can easily make them.
 For a cleaner comparison, I made a few modifications to the [original Eleventy project](https://github.com/11ty/eleventy-base-blog):

-1. The original project had an introductory message with instructions about you should remove it, so I removed it.
+1. The original project had an introductory message with instructions to remove it, so I removed it.
 2. The original used a plugin for image optimization, but reproducing the effects of that would complicate this analysis, so I removed it.
-3. I removed the original's XSLT stylesheet for blog feed; XSLT is being deprecated by Chrome, and WebKit and Gecko will likely follow.
-(I'm not saying this deprecation is warranted, but given the state of things I felt the stylesheet was a distraction.)
+3. I removed the original's XSLT stylesheet for the blog feed, as XSLT is being deprecated by Chrome, and WebKit and Gecko will likely follow.
+(I'm not saying the deprecation is warranted, but given the state of things I felt the stylesheet was a distraction.)

-Beyond this I tried to port all behaviors I could notice and produce sites as identical as possible.
-One difference: The Eleventy project uses PrismJS for syntax highlighting; the Origami solution uses HighlightJS.
-This produces minor differences in code highlighting that could be resolved with more work.
+Beyond that I tried to port all observable behaviors and produce sites as identical as possible.
+One difference: The Eleventy project uses PrismJS for syntax highlighting; the Origami solution uses HighlightJS, so there are minor differences in code highlighting that could be resolved with more work.

 ## Follow the chain of causality

 Once I had the Eleventy site working, I wanted to know: *how does it work?*

-That was a hard question to answer, so I started with a simpler question: *what is calling what?*
+That turned out to be hard to answer, so I started with a simpler question: *what is calling what?*

 Eleventy works like most static site generators: you run the tool, and it searches around inside your project for certain folders and files, then creates an output directory with your site’s HTML pages and other resources.

 For such projects there will typically be an instruction in the README to run a build command like `npm run build`.
-Since that `build` script is the main entry point to the build process, I tried to search forward from it, following links to related files.
+That `build` script is the main entry point to the build process.
+So I tried to search forward from that to follow links to related files.

 I got stuck:

-* The `build` script for `eleventy-base-blog` invokes Eleventy, but beyond that point I have no idea what Eleventy does.
+* The `build` script for `eleventy-base-blog` invokes Eleventy, but beyond that point it's not obvious how Eleventy does what it does.
-* I found a promising `eleventy.config.js` file, which made specific references to a folder called `content` and a file called `filters.js`.
+* A promising `eleventy.config.js` file makes specific references to a folder called `content` and a file called `filters.js`, but then I hit a dead end.
-* I ended up searching through the entire project looking for source files, then looking into those for references to other source files.
+* I ended up searching through the entire project looking for source files, then looking in those for references to other source files.

-With that, I could construct at least a partial map of which Eleventy source files call other code:
+I constructed a partial map of what calls what:

 ![](/images/2026/03/eleventy.svg)

-Some files aren’t directly referenced by any other files, so they were just floating in space; their part in the process was mysterious to me.
+The files floating in space aren’t directly referenced by any other files, so their part in the process was mysterious to me.

 I eventually found an “advanced” documentation page called [Order of Operations](https://www.11ty.dev/docs/advanced-order/) that explained most (but not all) of what was going on.
 I then had Claude Code guess/explain how the remaining files worked.
-This clarified things, e.g., Eleventy template engine has lets you register JavaScript functions as "filters" you can from templates.
-So many of the `.njk` files were actually invoking code in `filters.js`, although I hadn't been able to work out that connection by myself.
+This clarified that, e.g., Eleventy template engine has lets you register JavaScript functions as "filters" you can from templates, so many of the `.njk` files were actually invoking code in `filters.js`.
+I hadn't been able to work out such connections myself.

-I was finally able to map a fuller dependency diagram for the Eleventy project, here showing implicit connections as dashed lines:
+I was finally mapped a fuller dependency diagram for the Eleventy blog, here showing implicit connections as dashed lines:

 ![](/images/2026/03/eleventy2.svg)

 Roughly half the connections in this project are dashed lines representing “action at a distance” — you have to understand the system to know the connection exists.
 This may be acceptable for something you will use all the time, but it certainly does make learning the system, or coming back to it, more difficult.

-## Explicit is better
+## Explicit connections are simpler

 In Web Origami you take a rather different approach to building a site.
-Instead of focusing on folders and configuration, you define the site you want in the Origami dialect of JavaScript.
-You then build the project with a `build` command that's a tiny one-line Origami program (one with function call parentheses omitted):
+Instead of focusing on folders and configuration, you define the site you want in the [Origami dialect of JavaScript](https://weborigami.org/language/expressions) that allows for embedded file paths.
+You build the project with a `build` command that's a tiny one-line Origami program (in which function call parentheses are typically omitted):

 ```
 copy src/site.ori, clear files:build
 ```

-You don’t know Origami, so the meaning of this program will be unclear — but you can still see an explicit reference to the file `src/site.ori`.
-If you open that file, you’ll see that it explicitly references all the files that it uses.
+You don’t know Origami, so the meaning of this program will be unclear — but you can still see an explicit reference to the file [`site.ori`](https://github.com/JanMiksovsky/origami-eleventy-blog/blob/main/src/site.ori).
+If you open that file, you’ll see it explicitly references all the files that it uses.
 (We'll look at the file in a moment.)

 You can repeat that process, following links from one file to another, to recover the _entire_ graph of source file calls: